gitKrystan/2025-emberfest/slides.md

 * And it sets cache options.

-In this case, Adding the 'query' OpCode and specifying the 'todo' type in `cacheOptions` tells the `DefaultCachePolicy` in our store to automatically invalidate this request when any request with the 'createRecord' OpCode + 'todo' as one of it's `cacheOptions` types succeeds.
+In this case, Adding the 'query' OpCode and specifying the 'todo' type in `cacheOptions` tells the cache to automatically invalidate this request when any request with the 'createRecord' OpCode + 'todo' as one of it's `cacheOptions` types succeeds.

 Say *that* five times fast.
 -->